What do we know about the Israel-Hamas hostage deal? | KRDO

 The breakthrough deal comes after weeks of painstaking discussions involving international negotiators and mediators – and marks the first major de-escalation in the conflict, which began on October 7 after Hamas’ brutal attacks on Israel killed around 1,200 people.

-Since then, more than 12,000 people have been killed in Gaza since Israel began airstrikes on the enclave, according to Palestinian authorities.
+Since then, more than 12,700 people have been killed by Israeli attacks on Gaza, according to Palestinian authorities, as hundreds of thousands of civilians seek shelter from airstrikes amid a shortage of food, medicine and fuel.

 Here’s what we know so far.